National Indigenous Bowel Screening Pilot

 Reducing barriers that encourage Aboriginal and Torres Strait Islander people to screen is important.
 It helps to close the gap in health and life expectancy between First Nations Peoples and non-Indigenous Australians.

 About the pilot

-Our goal is to increase the number of Aboriginal and Torres Strait Islander people doing the bowel screening test to help ‘close the gap’ between Indigenous and non-Indigenous participation in the program.
+The goal of the pilot was to increase the number of Aboriginal and Torres Strait Islander people doing the bowel screening test to help close the gap between Indigenous and non-Indigenous participation in the program.

-For some Aboriginal and Torres Strait Islander people, receiving a kit from a trusted health professional was a more positive experience than receiving it through the mail.
+For some Aboriginal and Torres Strait Islander people, receiving a kit from a trusted health professional was a more positive experience than receiving one through the mail.
 It removed many barriers to screening.
-Patients:

-- did the test far more quickly than usual kit pathway participants.
+- did the test quicker than mail model pathway participants.